 What to avoid

 Everyone knows to skip furniture with missing drawer pulls and broken legs.
 But let’s dig deeper.
 There are some things you should never buy used.
-In the hunt for the perfect piece, you should also avoid:
+In the hunt for the perfect piece, you should also avoid the following.

 1. Bad smells